Tamra Judge Encourages Meghan King Edmonds To ‘Stay Strong’ After Rumors Of Jim Edmonds’ Alleged Cheating

 As fans of The Real Housewives of Orange County will recall, Meghan opted to forgive Jim earlier this year after he was caught sending inappropriate videos, messages, and photos to another woman via text message.

-“It saddens me tremendously that my wife is hurt,” he admitted.
-“We both carry an extremely large load and most of our issues could have been worked out if we had more more time for us.
+“We both carry an extremely large load and most of our issues could have been worked out if we had more time for us.
 With our busy careers and the addition of our son’s medical needs, we were lacking quality time together.”

 In closing, Jim said that after building a foundation of “distrust,” he was ready to make things right with wife Meghan once again.